leonardophu/bus-visualisation-akl/dataCleaning/dataInterpolation/README.md

 ## Initalisation

-These files contains files that you will need to modify/run before being able to produce the animation
+These files contains files that you will need to modify/run before being able to interpolate the raw data

 - initialisationInterpolation.R